Green Office Space

 - Use of Energy Star certified, energy-efficient appliances and equipment.

-To request a tour of the green office space at the U.S. Office, please fill out our contact form.
+To request a sustainability tour of our U.S. Office, please fill out this contact form.

-- Initial siting for the office space to ensure access to public transportation
+- Siting the office space in a location that ensures access to public transportation

-- Highly efficient lighting figures that reduced power consumption by 46 percent
+- Installing highly efficient lighting fixtures that reduce power consumption by 46 percent

 The project team also prioritized staff health by including an extensive office air-purification system to combat Beijing's air pollution.